mramshaw/radix-trie/README.md

 - [ ] Investigate applications of Patricia tries
 - [ ] Find out the idiom for stacking __Insert__ and __Find__ tests
 - [ ] Investigate whether byte-based __and__ rune-based options are viable
-- [ ] Find more examples of tries in use (specifically Rune-based / CJKV {Chinese, Japanese, Korean, Vietnamese})
+- [ ] Find more examples of tries in use - specifically Rune-based CJKV (Chinese, Japanese, Korean, Vietnamese)
-- [ ] Find out whether the usual practice is to sort trie entries
+- [ ] Find out whether the usual practice is to sort trie entries (the Wikipedia example __is__ sorted)
 - [ ] Tests and code for 'retrieve all entries' functionality

 ## Credits

-This follows on from work four of us did (as a group) over a couple of hours at the local Golang Meetup.
+This follows on from work four of us did as a group in a couple of hours at the local Golang Meetup.

 In particular, Dan coded up the original __Table-driven Tests__, which proved very instructive.